Search This Blog

 him like the devil.

 It is now that the reader can consider that Winston Graham naming Morwenna's first night with Reverend Ossie Whitworth as a rape is the biggest indicator of his expressed finding of Elizabeth as subject to the same.
 This is because the description of Morwenna's traumatic first night of marital rape contains the same elements as Elizabeth's night with Ross did.
 It was essentially the same.
 Like Elizabeth, Morwenna did resist 'initially'.
 Both Elizabeth and Morwenna met a violent response to that.
 The Reverend hit Morwenna and laid her on the bed.
 Ross pinioned Elizabeth's arms and carried her to the bed.
-It is clear that whether Elizabeth resisted in a fight response or not, is of no consequence since he wrote that Morwenna made no further protest before being taken to the bed and then herself taken, and yet Winston Graham still considered that a rape and said so.
-This being the case, it cannot then be expected that with the same scenario for Elizabeth that Graham as a man of intelligence and insight would not think the same for her too.
+It is clear that whether Elizabeth resisted in a fight response or not is of no consequence since he wrote that Morwenna made no further protest before being brought to the bed and then being 'taken', Because Winston Graham still considered that a rape and said so.
+This being the case, it cannot then be expected that with the same scenario for Elizabeth, that Graham as a man of intelligence and insight would not think the same for her too.
 It is the reason he said with clarity that Elizabeth was also taken against her will and by force!

 Why The MAJOR Incident Of The Saga Was Unwritten